diegommo/diegommo/README.md

 ### Hello!
-My name is Diego Oliveira, I'm studying Network Engineering and you can follow me on social media (including LinkedIn) searching @diegommobr
+My name is Diego Oliveira, I'm studying Network Engineering and you can follow me on social media (including LinkedIn) searching @diegommobr!

 <!--
 **diegommo/diegommo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.